Kuba8515/nuxt.js-coding-challenge/README.md

 My main idea for this challenge was to create a simple yet visually pleasing app.
 For that I created three components: one for the Header, one for the main page and one for the Footer.
 I tried to integrate some small features for hovering and focus.
 For the input fields I used placeholder.
 For the success message I used a simple alert() method, as from my understanding the main focus of this challenge was the frontend itself.

 My next step was to create a tailwind.config.js file by running the "yarn tailwindcss init" command.
 In this file I change Darkmode from false to class.
 I also included cyan: '#0fb1af' in order to use it for the project.
 Then I went over to implement the Dark Mode.
 For that I installed the "nuxtjs/color-mode" library.
 Then I went through the nuxt/colormode documentation.
 I integrated the color mode in the nuxt.config.js file in the modules.
-I used the select element in the Header for the user to switch between light and dark mode.
+There were some problems with compatibility when it comes to nuxt/colormode and nuxt.
+I had to downgrade the nuxt/colormode library in order for everything tho work properly.
+Finally I used the select element in the Header for the user to switch between light and dark mode.

 ## Build Setup